wader/bump/README.md

 ## Pipeline

 A pipeline consist of one or more filters executed in sequence.
-Usually it starts with a filter that produces versions from a source like a git repository.
+Usually it starts with a filter that produces versions from some source like a git repository.
-After that one or more filters can be used to transform, sort etc to narrow down to one version.
+After that one or more filters can select, transform and sort versions to narrow it down to one version.
 If a pipeline ends up producing more than one version the first will be used.

-A version is dictionary of values, the "name" is either the version number "1.2.3" or some symbolic name like "master".
+A version is a dictionary of key/value pairs, the "name" key is either the version number like "1.2.3" or some symbolic name like "master".
 In addition a version can have other keys like "commit", "version" etc depending on the source.
-You can use the `key:name` or `@name` filter to.
+You can use the key filter `key:<name>` or `@<name>` to use them.

-Default all filter that filters or sorts operate on the "default" key which is the "name" of a version.
-This can be changed along a pipeline using `key:name` or `@name`.
+Default all filters operate on the default key which is the "name".
+This can be changed along a pipeline using `key:<name>` or `@<name>`.

 ### Examples